SIVF: GPU-Resident IVF Index for Streaming Vector Search: Introduction

+SIVF has been implemented and integrated into Faiss~\cite{douze2024faiss} as a new index through the \texttt{GpuIndexSIVF} class.
+Our implementation leverages CUDA for device-side kernels and employs a dual-view memory management strategy to maintain the consistency between host and device states.
+All new algorithms as well as key data structures are encapsulated within a \texttt{SlabManager} class that abstracts the complexity of dynamic memory operations on the GPU.

+We have evaluated SIVF against a comprehensive set of baselines within Faiss, including CAGRA (cuVS)~\cite{10597683}, IVF~\cite{johnson2019billion}, Flat~\cite{douze2024faiss}, HNSW~\cite{malkov2018efficient}, NSG~\cite{10.14778/3303753.3303754}, and LSH~\cite{10.1145/997817.997857}.
+Our evaluation was carried out on six datasets representing a variety of modalities, dimensions, and scalability: synthetic~\cite{douze2024faiss}, Deep1B~\cite{babenko2016efficient}, SIFT1M~\cite{jegou2011product}, T2I-1B~\cite{simhadri2025results}, GIST1M~\cite{jegou2011product}, and DINO10B~\cite{9709990}.
+Experimental results show that SIVF achieves up to 1765x reduction in deletion latency compared to CPU fallback baselines and improves ingestion throughput by 36x to 120x compared to existing GPU indices.
+Furthermore, distributed evaluations on a 12-GPU cluster demonstrate that SIVF exhibits near-perfect linear scalability, reaching an aggregate deletion throughput of 108.5 million vectors/s and 159.3K vectors/s for high-fidelity search.
+In end-to-end sliding window scenarios, SIVF delivers a 163x to 262x speedup with a negligible memory overhead less than 0.8 percent, effectively closing the gap between static and streaming vector analytics performance.

-\begin{itemize} \item \textbf{Quantifying the Deletion Bottleneck:} We identify the ``CPU-GPU roundtrip bottleneck'' in existing GPU ANN indices, demonstrating that the lack of native deletion support renders them unsuitable for high-velocity streaming data.
-Our benchmarks and analysis reveal that this architectural limitation causes latency spikes of orders of magnitude during index maintenance.
+In summary, this paper makes the following contributions: \begin{itemize} \item We identify the CPU-GPU bottleneck in existing GPU vector indices when being used for sliding-window scenarios, demonstrating that the lack of native deletion support renders them unsuitable for streaming vector analytics.

-\item \textbf{The SIVF Architecture:} We propose SIVF, a new GPU-native indexing architecture that synthesizes slab-based memory management, validity bitmaps, and on-device address translation.
-This design enables $O(1)$ time complexity for deletion and constant-time insertion overhead without costly CPU-GPU synchronization.
+\item We propose a new indexing method, namely SIVF, that synthesizes a series of GPU-optimized data structures and algorithms for streaming vector analytics.
+This design enables $O(1)$ time complexity for deletion and constant-time insertion overhead with negligible memory overhead.

-\item \textbf{Orders-of-Magnitude Performance Gains:} We evaluate SIVF against state-of-the-art baselines on SIFT1M and GIST1M.
-Experimental results demonstrate that SIVF reduces deletion latency by up to $13,300\times$ (from 11.8s to 0.89ms) and improves ingestion throughput by $36\times$ to $105\times$.
-Furthermore, in end-to-end sliding window scenarios, SIVF achieves a $161\times$ to $266\times$ speedup while maintaining negligible memory overhead (<0.8\%), effectively closing the gap between static and streaming vector search performance on GPUs. \end{itemize}